linkedin/rest.li/Dynamic Discovery.md

 We measure 2 different things for health.
 One is the *cluster* health and the other one is the *client* health.

 For cluster health, we only measure the average cluster latency.
 If the average cluster latency is higher than LoadBalancer's high water mark, we'll increment the drop rate by 20%.
 Drop rate means all traffic to this cluster will be dropped 20% of the time.
 So obviously cluster health is relevant only to CALL_DROPPING mode.
-If the cluster latency exceeds high water mark 5 times in a row, we'll reach 100% drop rate.
+If the cluster latency exceeds the high water mark 5 times in a row, we'll reach 100% drop rate.
 We have some measure of "recovery mode" to prevent the cluster from getting stuck in perpetual "drop everything" mode.
 During this mode, we'll still allow traffic to pass by to calibrate our cluster latency once in a while.

 On the other hand, client health is tracked per client.
 We tracked many things per client e.g. error rate, number of calls, latency of calls, etc. We use this measurement to compute the "computed drop rate" of the client.
 Healthy client is a client whose latency is lower than client's high water mark (NOTE that there's client's high water mark and there's also load balancer's high water mark).
 For healthy client the computed drop rate should be 0.
 The computed drop is inversely proportional to the number of virtual points the client gets in a hash ring.